craftercms/docs/source/reference/templating-api.rst

 .. note::

-  All beans defined in the :ref:`Engine Site Application Context <engine-site-configuration-spring-configuration>` file will be available in templates.
+  All beans defined in the :ref:`Engine Site Application Context <engine-project-spring-configuration>` file will be available in templates.

   For more information on Crafter Engine Site configuration files, see :ref:`engine-site-configuration-files`